 Stay a while, and listen.

-A loooong time ago – 1984 to be precise – a kid got to sit down by the computer with her father by his brand new IBM AT.
+A loooong time ago, a kid got to sit down by the computer with her father by his brand new IBM AT.
 She was introduced to the magnificent and spellbinding world of AllyCat in minty green, nightshade purple and black and white.
 The girl grew; learning there where many lives to be lived in endless adventures in countless worlds with no limits.

 Some say, she probably should have square eyes by the present day.
-Some say, she should “do more valuable things with her time” Some say, just because the tired fact she was a girl – should be outraged and stay away from the industry.
+Some say, she should ”do more valuable things with her time” Some say, just because of the tired fact she was a girl – should be outraged and stay away from the industry.
 Luckily she didn’t listen.

 I see myself as a gamer by heart.
 The games I’ve played are too many to be listed right away so the ones mentioned below are just a small taste. 🙂 I started out with AllyCat and Pac-Man – I remember being absolutely TERRIFIED of the spiders!
 Early I tried, (with different results due to language barriers) Hugo’s House of Horrors, Commander Keen, Leisure Suit Larry, and Hillsfar.

 Then SCUMM was released and I got introduced to Maniac Mansion and Zak McKracken.
 The King’s Quest Series, Battle Chess, Monkey Island, Simon the sorcerer… King’s Quest V will always have a special place in my heart, for its spellbinding adventure.
 The actual battles during the matches in Battle Chess were fierce.
 And I’ve seldom laughed so hard as when playing Monkey Island and Simon the Sorcerer! ^^